welldonestudio/welldonestudio.github.io/docs/code/deploy-and-run/near.md

 ![Function Call](img/function-call.png?raw=true 'Function Call')

 :::info
-If you deployed the compiled contract using `cargo-near`, you can execute the contract more easily using the ABI without directly entering the parameters of the method.
+If you deployed the compiled contract using `cargo-near` or `embed-abi` options, you can execute the contract more easily using the ABI without directly entering the parameters of the method.
 :::

 ![cargo-near](img/cargo-near.png?raw=true 'cargo-near')